 Home to the latest updates and stories on the life of Brünhilda.
-Written in similar fashion to my modelling updates with the newest entry at the top, only this time with an easy and accessible archive section on the right-hand side.
-Click on the title of any post you'd like to visit and it'll take you straight there, and if you're here for the latest update, simply scroll down to the bit of text underneath the line below.
+Written in similar fashion to my modelling updates with the newest entry at the top, only this time with an easy and accessible archive section on the right-hand side (or via the button below for your mobile devices).
+Click on the title of any post you'd like to visit and it'll take you straight there, and if you're here for the latest update, simply scroll down to the first blog entry you see.

 Home at last

 01 Jan.
 2020 | Stoughton, UK | By Niek Nijsen

 Brünhilda is home.
 It’s been a long time coming, but I’ve finally been able to move her to the newly prepared garage.
 Over the last two years a lot has happened in the background, which all began with the original move to the UK a few years ago.
 On the 13th January 2018, mum & dad brought her across on a trailer from her long-term storage back in The Netherlands.
 Dad and I had been working on restoring her for quite some years earlier (back in 2007), but all came to a halt when I moved to the USA in 2011.
 She’s been gathering dust ever since.
 As I didn’t have a garage to store and work on her yet, a family member offered their garage for temporary use.

 I slowly began working away at the list of things to do, primarily sorting out the wiring and rebuilding the interior.
 Progress was slow and difficult, as I had limited knowledge about the car and as a result spent most of my time staring at her trying to figure out what to do.
 It wasn’t until Christmas 2018 when I reached a big break through.
 Together with dad we got the engine running again, after a 12-year silence.
 To our surprise only a few attempts with easy-start fluid were needed in order to get her roaring.
 I must say she sounds loud, although it might have something to do with the fact that the exhaust hadn’t been connected yet.
 Either way, it was like music to our ears, and we were very happy to say the least.